-Jury rules against Sarah Palin in New York Times libel case
+Sarah Palin loses jury trial in closely watched New York Times libel case

 “Your job was to decide the facts, which you’ve now done.
 My job is to decide the law,” he said.
 “And I’ve concluded as a matter of law that the defendants are not liable, too.”

-An attorney for Palin, Kenneth Turkel, said his team was “obviously disappointed” with the outcome and is still deciding whether to appeal.
+Turkel said his team was “obviously disappointed” with the outcome.
+“Anytime a jury convenes and renders a decision, that is our system, allowing a private citizen like Governor Palin or anyone to seek redress against a giant media company that wields so much power,” he told reporters outside the courthouse Tuesday.

-“That being said, anytime a jury convenes and renders a decision, that is our system, allowing a private citizen like Gov. Palin or anyone to seek redress against a giant media company that wields so much power," Turkel told reporters outside the courthouse Tuesday.
+As she made her way to a black SUV awaiting her at the close of the trial, Palin stopped to praise Turkel and fellow attorney Shane Vogt, who also represented professional wrestler Hulk Hogan in his successful invasion-of-privacy suit against Gawker.com that forced the gossip website to go under.

-As she left the courthouse, Palin praised Turkel and fellow attorney Shane Vogt for “doing all they can to make sure the little guy has a voice, the underdog can have their say.”
+“They are unsurpassed when it comes to any injustice, doing all they can to make sure the little guy has a voice, the underdog can have their say,” said Palin, the 2008 Republican nominee for vice president.

 A spokeswoman for the New York Times, Danielle Rhoades Ha, on Tuesday called the jury’s verdict a “reaffirmation of a fundamental tenet of American law: public figures should not be permitted to use libel suits to punish or intimidate news organizations that make, acknowledge and swiftly correct unintentional errors.”